Olga Tellis v. Bombay Municipal Corporation

-Olga Tellis v.
-Bombay Municipal Corporation (1986 AIR 180, 1985 SCR Supl.
+Olga Tellis & Ors vs Bombay Municipal Corporation & Ors.
+Etc. (1986 AIR 180, 1985 SCR Supl.
 (2) 51) was a 1985 case in the Supreme Court of India.
 It came before the Court as a written petition by pavement and slum dwellers in Bombay (Now Mumbai), seeking to be allowed to stay on the pavements against their order of eviction during the monsoon months by the Bombay Municipal Corporation.

 Judgement

 The then Chief Justice of India, Y.V.
 Chandrachud delivered the unanimous judgement by the five-judge bench consisting of himself, and justices A.V.
 Varadarajan, O. Chinnappa Reddy, Syed Murtaza Fazl Ali, and V.D.
 Tulzapurkar.
 Some main points include: